 Pay back a 401(k) loan before leaving the job.
 Failing to do so means the loan amount will be considered a distribution that will be taxed in your top bracket and, if you're younger than 55, hit with a 10% penalty, too.

 Cut compensation, boost dividends.
 Principals in closely held businesses may want to shift part of their compensation from salary (which is taxed in their top bracket) to dividends (which is taxed at a maximum 15% rate).
 This can pay off if the corporation is in a low tax bracket, so the loss of the deduction for dividends paid is more than offset by the owner's savings.

-Don't be afraid of home-office rules.
 If you use part of your home regularly and exclusively for your business, you can qualify to deduct as home-office expenses some costs that are otherwise considered personal expenses, including part of your utility bills, insurance premiums and home maintenance costs.
 Some home-business operators steer away from these breaks for fear of an audit.
-But a new IRS rule that takes effect this year will make it easier to claim this tax break.
+But a new IRS rule makes it easier to claim this tax break.
 Instead of calculating individual expenses, you can claim a standard deduction of $5 for every square foot of office space, up to 300 square feet.

 Time receipt of self-employment income.
 Those who run their own businesses have a lot of flexibility at year-end.
 To push the receipt of income into the following year, delay mailing bills to clients until late December so that payment is received after December 31.
 Or, pay business expenses before January 1 to lock in deductions.